dfinity/ic-staking-documentation/docs/7-faq/7-2-checklist-of-confidence.md

 If you chose to custody your own neuron, tt is very important that you become familiar and confident with the self-custody staking process, because you are in full control of your ICP.

-A common question is *"How can I become confident you would not mess things up?"* so this section has a simple checklist for testing and convince yourself that you both understand and installled everything correctly.
+A common question is *"How can I become confident you would not mess things up?"* so this section has a simple checklist for testing and convince yourself that you both understand and installed everything correctly.
 If any step does not work or make sense to you, then you properly identified a gap in your tools or knowledge.
 That is ok!
-Identifying those gaps are the intent of this checklist.s
+Identifying those gaps are the intent of this checklist.

 ## Seed phrase and private keys Setup